 Change that starts in a woman’s field can transform her life.

-Together, let’s stand with women farmers around the world to bolster their success.
+We can show solidarity with women farmers around the world and support their success.
 Let’s work with them to create better opportunities for women and girls in rural communities.

 With SeedChange, you can help women farmers reach the goals closest to their hearts: shaping a better future for themselves and their communities by growing good food, sustainably and as equals.

 Supporting COVID-19 recovery means supporting farmers everywhere.

 “Our local seed varieties are ours and we must protect them.”
 Community seed banks can help with that.
 Isidora Garcia,… View Article